 WWF PROFITS FROM FORTRESS CONSERVATION

-Recently, a delegation of Maasai representatives met with high-ranking officials at the WWF to demand an end to the illegal evictions.
+Recently, Maasai representatives met with WWF officials to demand an end to the illegal evictions, but WWF has yet to respond.

 As of this writing, WWF has not responded to their demands.